- Published on

 description: "Event timestamp in milliseconds"

 Take dbt, which brought software engineering practices to analytics.
 When you write a dbt model, you write SQL - a SELECT statement referencing other models with {{ ref() }} syntax.
-Better than scattered scripts, yes.
+Better than ad-hoc scripts, yes.
 Dependency graph explicit, version controlled, maintainable.
 But you're still writing transformations step by step: how to join tables, calculate fields, filter records.
 Improved imperative code, not declarative architecture.

 SQL with nice references versus entity declarations that generate SQL - these are architecturally different.
 One improves how you write imperative code.
 The other makes code an artifact generated from semantic definitions.